A spliced preferential attachment model for degree distributions in networks: Applications

 \subsection{Simulated Data}

-This first subsection aims to show that the parameters of the model in Section~\ref{sec-model} can be recovered from simulating a network from the model, and fitting it to the observed degree distribution, using the likelihood in \eqref{eq-lh}.
+This subsection aims to show that the parameters of the proposed model (and therefore the preference function) in Section~\ref{sec-model} can be recovered from simulating a network from the model, and fitting it to the observed degree distribution, using the likelihood in Equation~\ref{eq-llh}.

-The procedure for recovering the parameters begins with simulating a network from the model with \(N=100,000\) vertices and \(m=1\) given some set of parameters \(\pmb\theta = (\alpha, \beta, \varepsilon, k_0)\), obtaining the degree counts and using the likelihood from the previous section alongisde the priors:
+The procedure for recovering the parameters begins with simulating a network from the model with \(N=100,000\) vertices and \(m=1\) given some set of parameters \(\pmb\theta = (\alpha, \beta, \varepsilon, k_0)\).
+In order to carry out the Bayesian inference of the parameters we must first assign priors, for the parameters defined on the positive real line (\(\alpha, \beta,\varepsilon\)) we use diffuse gamma priors and for \(k_0\) we use a discrete uniform prior over a large and reasonable range of values, specifically we use the priors below:

-where Ga(a, b) is the Gamma distribution with shape a and rate b, and U(a, b) is uniform distribution with lower and upper bounds a and b, to obtain a posterior distribution, up to the proportionality constant.
+where Gamma(\(a\), \(b\)) is the gamma distribution with shape \(a\) and rate \(b\), and U(\(a\), \(b\)) is discrete uniform distribution with lower and upper bounds \(a\) and \(b\), to obtain a posterior distribution, up to the proportionality constant.
 Posterior samples can then be obtained by an adaptive Metropolis-Hastings Markov chain Monte Carlo (MCMC) algorithm.
 For these simulated networks \(l=0\).

-Figure~\ref{fig-rec1} and Figure~\ref{fig-rec2} shows the estimations demonstrates the usefulness of the model, as we can recover the model parameters fairly well from only the final degree distribution of the simulated network.
-This indicates that the method may also be applied to the degree distributions of real networks, estimating the model parameters assuming they evolved according to the GPA scheme.
+Figures \ref{fig-rec1} and \ref{fig-rec2} demonstrate the usefulness of the model, as we can recover the model parameters well from only the final degree distribution of the simulated network.
+This indicates that the method may also be applied to real networks, with the assumption that they evolved according to the proposed GPA scheme.